getsolus/brisk-menu/README.md

 **Requirements:**

  * GTK 3.18 or greater
- * GTK 3.18 build of Mate 1.16 or greater
+ * GTK 3.18 build of MATE 1.22 or greater
  * **Modern** `meson` (`0.40.x`+) and `ninja` (Ubuntu users should use xenial-backports)

 **Build Process:**